drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Many system administrators are being pressured into becoming developers.
 This is a major leap for tradition operation teams.
 This is a nontrivial ask while also continuing to keep the ship running with new services to maintain coming online all the time.
 A plan for success incorporates incremental coding opportunities.

 Many devops teams function as operation teams for platforms, such as Jenkins or K8s.
 There may use of tool like Infrastructure-as-Code, i.e. updating YAML files.
 But this is not coding, and there is ample opportunity to do more.
-Because of this gap, there continues to be playbooks and ma
+Because of this gap, there continues to be playbooks and manual intervention.